Understanding Childhood Depression

 Just as in adulthood, children experience a full range of emotions; from happiness and excitement to anger and sadness.
-According to a recent Australian government survey, 2.8% of children between 4-17 years met criteria for a major depressive disorder (Lawrence et al., 2015).
+According to a recent Australian government survey, 2.8% of children between 4-17 years met the criteria for a major depressive disorder (Lawrence et al., 2015).
 Prevalence rates were higher in the 12-17 years age group, affecting more females than males (5.8% and 4.3% respectively; Lawrence et al., 2015).

 Depression is a mood disorder characterised by periods of low mood for most of the day, most days for a period of two weeks (American Psychiatric Association [APA], 2013).
 How it presents and the severity in which it is experienced varies from individual to individual.
 In children, depression can present itself more like irritability than typical sadness (Australian Government, 2018).

 There is no exact way to predict who is more at risk of developing a depressive disorder.
 It is a likely combination of biological predisposition (i.e. the child tends to focus on the negatives of a situation) and life circumstances.
 In children, key social stressors focus on pivotal times of change, including family conflict, friendship trouble and difficulties at school (Siu, 2016).

 Diagnoses can be made by psychologists and psychiatrists using clinical interviews and observations in context to the Diagnostic Statistical Manual of Mental Disorders or the International Classification of Diseases (DSM-5 and ICD-11 respectively; APA, 2013; World Health Organisation, 2018).
 Screening questionnaires like the Depression, Anxiety and Stress Scale (DASS; Lovibond & Lovibond, 1995), may be a useful tool to help discern whether an individual is experiencing clinical depression.